 Geoff went on to add that shape, colour and texture are more important than detail -which can be simply suggested by these three – in contributing to the wider scene, a sentiment with which I agree and which Geoff demonstrates oh so eloquently…

 My take on the O’Keefe reference is not that you simply omit features, but you decide on how you are going to represent the features – in this respect, I am put in mind of what Allen McClelland unfortunately called “good enough”.
 I say “unfortunately” as the phrase is ambiguous and could be interpreted as settling for second best, when really it’s about asking what level of detail is required to suit your purposes.
 If you are operations-focused, then moulded on details will be more robust, yet will still catch the light.
-You also need more stock, and the fist- and time- saving features of freight cars with mould details are not only substantial but essential.
-If you are details-focused, where close-up viewing of your models is the order of the day, then moulded on details are definitely not if interest.
+You will also need more stock, and the cost- and time- saving features of freight cars with moulded-on (or factory applied) details are not only substantial but essential.
+If you are details-focused, where close-up viewing of your models is the order of the day, then moulded on details are definitely not of interest.